Samuel-Adeola/PurpleTeamCloudLab/README.md

 •  Confirm with "yes" when prompted.
 The setup will take approximately 40 minutes.

-4. Access Your Lab
+4. Access Your Lab:
 •	Use provided credentials (see below) to access different machines.

 •	Remember, keeping the lab running will incur AWS costs.

-5. Cleanup
+5. Cleanup:

 •	To destroy the lab, run:

             terraform destroy --auto-approve